Canadian Natural among bidders for Cenovus' Pelican Lake: sources

-TORONTO/CALGARY (Reuters) - Cenovus Energy Inc (CVE.TO) has received separate bids from Canadian Natural Resources Ltd (CNQ.TO), ARC Financial Corp and others for a heavy oil project in Pelican Lake, Alberta, according to people familiar with the matter who told Reuters the project was valued at as much as C$1 billion ($796 million).
+TORONTO/CALGARY, Aug 4 (Reuters) - Cenovus Energy Inc has received separate bids from Canadian Natural Resources Ltd, ARC Financial Corp and others for a heavy oil project in Pelican Lake, Alberta, according to people familiar with the matter who told Reuters the project was valued at as much as C$1 billion ($796 million).

 Calgary-based Cenovus is also in advanced talks to sell another oil project in Suffield, Alberta, which is likely to fetch between C$500 million and C$600 million, the people added.

-Cenovus has also received strong inbound interest from TransCanada Corp (TRP.TO), Enbridge Inc (ENB.TO), Pembina Pipeline Corp (PPL.TO), Keyera Corp (KEY.TO) and Inter Pipeline Ltd (IPL.TO) for buying all or parts of separate midstream assets in the Deep Basin, the people said.
+Cenovus has also received strong inbound interest from TransCanada Corp, Enbridge Inc, Pembina Pipeline Corp, Keyera Corp and Inter Pipeline Ltd for buying all or parts of separate midstream assets in the Deep Basin, the people said.
 But there was no formal sale process underway for Deep Basin, a region that straddles Alberta and British Columbia, the people added.

-Cenovus shares were up on Friday, and extended gains after Reuters reported the bids, rising as much as much as 6 percent to C$10.74.
-By midday, the stock had moderated gains and stood at C$10.49, up 3.6 percent, much more than the 0.4 percent gain for the benchmark Canada share index .GSPTSE.

-Cenovus shareholders and investors will watch closely for any news on the divesture program, said Wood Mackenzie analyst Mark Oberstoetter.

 Cenovus last month said it expected asset sales could fetch more than C$5 billion by the end of this year.
 It has been seeking buyers for parts of its portfolio to pay off debt used to part-fund its C$16.8 billion purchase of some ConocoPhillips assets in May.